 - A defence agency that needs to manage their clusters in GovCloud

-- A highly regulated business that needs to operate their clusters in their private network
+- A highly regulated business that needs to operate their clusters in a private network

 The Controller itself is a containerized, microservices based application that is packaged and distributed as a Helm chart.
 In addition to the controller Helm chart, an installer is also provided to help provision and operate the Kubernetes and storage infrastructure layer for the controller software.
 All the software components including ones that need to persist state in storage will operate in the Kubernetes cluster.

-Two management options are available for the air-gap controller
+Two management options are available for the self hosted controller

 The customer deploys and operates the controller software on their network.
 The customer is responsible for installation, ongoing operations, upgrades etc.

-With the managed option for the air-gap controller, the customer can offload the operational burden of provisioning and ongoing maintenance of the controller.
-The controller software will be operated on the customer's infrastructure with remote access provided to Rafay's operational/support personnel.
+With the managed option for the self hosted controller, the customer can offload the operational burden of provisioning and ongoing maintenance of the controller.
+The controller software will be operated on the customer's infrastructure with remote access provided to our operational/support personnel.